How to Avoid a Shaving Rash in the Pubic Area?

 EOS shaving cream is available in the most divine raspberry and pomegranate scents.

-This shaving cream ticks all the required characteristics that must contain in an effective shaving cream.
-You can easily dispense the foam from the soft touch pump bottle.
+This shaving cream ticks all the required characteristics that must be present in an effective shaving cream.
+You can easily dispense the foam from the soft-touch pump bottle.

-This product is including shea butter, and vitamins C and E; making the product super moisturizing.
+This product includes shea butter and vitamins C and E, making the product super moisturizing.
 This package is suitable for wet or dry shaving in the pubic area.
 It smells fantastic.
 Go and get it!

 Shaving Rash